Ryan Tannehill Player Prop Bets for NFL Week 10 | Tennessee vs. New Orleans 11/14/2021

 Season Stats

-- He's also rushed 25 times for 168 yards and four touchdowns, averaging 18.7 yards per game.
+- He also has 168 rushing yards on 25 carries with four touchdowns, averaging 18.7 yards per game.

 - The Titans, who rank fourth in the NFL in points scored, have dropped back to pass 50.5% of the time while opting for the ground attack 49.5% of the time.